A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: Faint-end slope compilation

 \section{Faint-end slope compilation}

-We report in Tab.~\ref{tab:alpha} the non-exhaustive list of measurement of the faint-end slope $\alpha$ for several nebular tracers, as well as UV.
-The measurement of GLIMPSE are already reported in Tab.~\ref{tab:schechter}.
+We report in Table~\ref{tab:alpha} the non-exhaustive list of measurement of the faint-end slope $\alpha$ for several nebular tracers, as well as UV.
+The measurement of GLIMPSE are already reported in Table~\ref{tab:schechter}.